ant-ife/create-nm/README.md

 run `npm init nm` to create a npm module

-> Never manually do the versioning, tagging and editing changelog, unleash the power of hooks.
+> Never manually do the linting, versioning, tagging or editing changelog, unleash the power of hooks.

 ## Create a npm module